ποΈ Architecture

 - Capture creation stack traces

-- After test
+- After each test

 - Detect leftover async resources